 Luke 23:28-32

-The revolt against Roman occupation of Jewish lands began in 66 AD led by rival Jewish rebel groups.
-Some were driven by the desire for political freedom from Rome, some by messianic fervor for a full physical and spiritual redemption.
-After being defeated in campaigns in the Galilee, these rebel groups fled to Jerusalem where they began fighting each other, plunging the city into chaos.
+In AD 66, rival Jewish rebel groups began a revolt against the Roman occupation of Jewish lands.
+Some of the rebels were driven by the desire for political freedom from Rome, some were driven by messianic fervor for a full physical and spiritual redemption.
+When the Romans succeeded in putting down the Jewish rebellions in the north in the Galilee, the rebel groups fled south to Jerusalem where, instead of focusing on the Romans, they began fighting each other.

-The Romans legions commanded by Titus began the siege of Jerusalem during the festival of Passover with wicked calculation: Titus had allowed the Jewish festival to continue unhindered, and the population of the city had swelled with pilgrims arriving from all over the country for the feast.
-Then Titus began his siege, trapping Passover pilgrims together with the city residents: outside were four Roman legions.
-Inside, three rebel factions vying for control with increasingly cruel violence.
+In the spring of 70AD, the Romans legions commanded by Titus began the siege of Jerusalem during the festival of Passover.
+His calculations for timing were brutal: Titus had allowed the Passover festival to continue unhindered with pilgrims streaming in from all over the country for the feast.
+That was the moment Titus began his siege: outside the city were four Roman legions, inside were Passover pilgrims, city inhabitants and three rebel factions vying for control with increasingly cruel violence.

 A House Divided

-The Jewish resistance in Jerusalem had no chance to withstand four Roman legions.
-Eventually, they would have been overcome.
-However, the cruelty that the rebel zealot factions inflicted on each other made the lives of the people far more miserable and increased the number of causalities beyond what the Romans could have done.
-Plus, it made the job much easier for the Romans.
-In fact, Titus decided to let the Jews destroy themselves.
-His calculation was right: at the beginning of the siege, zealot factions burned a stockpile of grain that could have lasted the city for years.
-This insane act quickly brought on starvation and suffering beyond the Roman’s actions and hastened the fall of the city.
+The Jewish resistance in Jerusalem had no chance to withstand four Roman legions, and eventually they would have been overcome.
+However, the cruelty that the rebel zealot factions inflicted on each other increased the number of causalities and the suffering of the people way beyond what the Romans could have done on their own.
+The Jewish in-fighting made the Roman’s job easier, and Titus decided to let the Jews destroy themselves.
+His calculation proved right: at the beginning of the siege, zealot factions burned a stockpile of grain that could have lasted the city for years.
+This insane act quickly brought on starvation and suffering and hastened the fall of the city.

 “Weep for Yourselves”

-The vision of suffering and destruction that Yeshua saw a generation before came to pass.
-The account of the Jewish historian Flavius Josephus describes the situation at the beginning of the siege: there was constant noise, the sound of the rebel zealots fighting each other together with the sound of weeping and mourning over the dead.
+The vision of suffering and desolation that Yeshua had seen a generation before came to pass.
+The account of the Jewish historian Flavius Josephus describes the situation in Jerusalem at the beginning of the Roman siege: there was the constant noise of the rebel zealots fighting each other mingled together with the sound of weeping and mourning over the dead.
+In his book, Of the War, Josephus describes how the misery of starvation eventually changed the sound of the city:

 Crucifixion and Desolation

-One of the most startling things to imagine is how Jerusalem looked toward the end of the three-month siege.
+One of the most startling things to imagine about the destruction of the Temple in 70AD is how Jerusalem looked toward the end of the three-month Roman siege.
 According to Josephus, Jerusalem was a stately, beautiful city surrounded by richly wooded hills.
-During the siege, all the timber was completely cut down on the hills for fifteen kilometers to use in constructing bulwarks, battering rams and also for crucifying people.
-Anyone caught escaping the city, whether man, woman or child, was crucified atop a great siege bank built up around the city.
+During the siege, the Romans had cut down all the timber on the hills for fifteen kilometers in order to use in constructing bulwarks, battering rams and also for crucifying people.
+Anyone caught escaping the city, whether man, woman or child, was crucified atop a great siege bank that had been built up around the city.

-At one point, as many of five hundred people a day were being caught trying to escape and were crucified opposite the city walls.
-Inside the city there was death from starvation and murder.
-Outside the walls surrounding the city were literally thousands of crucifixions.
-Beyond that, barren hills whose trees had been cut down.
-It is a scene that calls to mind the most harrowing images of the holocaust.
+At one point, as many of five hundred people a day were being caught trying to escape and crucified opposite the city walls.
+Inside the city was death from starvation and murder.
+Outside the city were thousands of crucifixions.
+Beyond that, barren hills where all the trees had been cut down.
+It is a scene that calls to mind some of the most harrowing images of the holocaust.

-On the 9th of the Hebrew month of Av, (4th of August), Titus’s forces breached the city walls from the north and commenced a great slaughter of those who were left inside.
-Many fled to the Temple for protection.
+On the 9th of the Hebrew month of Av, (4th of August), Titus’s forces breached the city walls from the north and commenced a great slaughter of those left inside.
+Many of the survivors fled to the Temple for protection where they met their end.
 According to Josephus, a river of blood flowed down the Temple stairs.
-Before they set fire to the Temple, the legionaries made pagan sacrifices on the holy alters.
-Nearly 100,000 captives were taken and sold into slavery across the Roman empire.
+Before setting fire to the Temple, the Roman legionaries made pagan sacrifices on the Temple’s holy alters.
+Afterwards, they took nearly 100,000 Jewish captives who were sold into slavery all across the Roman empire.

 From the Arch of Titus: the victors parading the golden objects from the Holy of Holies through the streets of Rome, followed by Jewish slaves